I’m Tom and I live in London.

 It’s a great word, misophonia.

 It sounds like a forgotten goodness of the moon… a higher state of consciousness… the winner of a beauty pageant.
-The reality is more glum and it actually translates as ‘hatred of sound’.
+The reality is less majestic and it actually translates as ‘hatred of sound’.

 There’s very little information about misophonia out there and there are relatively few studies.
 I’m keen to find out if those of us who suffer from it share different traits, maybe even positive ones as well.

 This website is for misophonia sufferers.
-It’s a free, shared resource where we can help each other and find out more about the condition.
+It’s a free, shared resource where we can help each other and find out more about the disorder.

 I also want it to be somewhere where we can educate the general public.